voxel51/platform-integrations/slack/README.md

 | You will need a Voxel51 Platform account to integrate with Slack.

+This guide will give you an example for how to set up a Slack webhook that integrates with the Voxel51 Platform.
+This example uses Google Cloud Functions as the client application that sits in-between the Platform and Slack to do the message translating that the Slack webhooks require.
+You can build out this application using any serverless function provider, like AWS Lambda, or even your own server.

 ## Setting up the Slack application
 To integrate the platform with Slack, you can easily set up a webhook for a specific slack channel.